 Slowing down doesn’t mean doing nothing.
 It is not the opposite of getting stuff done or making progress.
-In fact, slowing down is essential in order to do something – and in opening up a new world.
+Slowing down is essential in order to do something – and in opening up new worlds.

 Our work to slow down is guided by these living and evolving questions:

-• What kinds of inner work do we, as organisations and individuals in a living system, need to do to be able to slow down?
+• What kinds of inner work do we, as individuals and organisations in a living system, need to do to be able to slow down?

 Over decades of industrialisation and capitalist ethos, our senses of self and self-worth have become ever more linked to productivity.
 Disengaging from this narrative can be anxiety-inducing and provoke existential questions around who we are beyond what we produce.
 Although this anxiety is often difficult to sit with, we believe that learning to do so is an absolutely intrinsic practice in the work of moving to more regenerative systems.

-• How must we, as organisations and individuals in a living system, recalibrate our understanding and living of time?
+• How must we, as individuals and organisations in a living system, recalibrate our understanding and living of time?

 The speed at which we work dissociates us from our bodies and from the impact we have on our communities and environment.
 Recalibrating time from a linear to a cyclical living of time allows us to work in rhythm with the seasons, including time for rest and non-productive fallow periods.
 This gives us and our resources time to rest, reflect, heal, regrow and reorganise.

-• How may we, as organisations and individuals in a living system, re-magic living and working?
+• How might we, as individuals and organisations in a living system, re-magic living and working?

 Speed also dissociates us from the moment.
 When we detach from productivity and growth as the means and the ends, we can find other practices that help us feel present, fulfilled and in grateful relationship with our work, people and planet.